fbpx

 The Hittites in Turkey

-2600 to 1900 BC: Old Bronze Age, towns of considerable size are built in Anatolia by peoples we call the Hatti, or "Proto-Hittites."
+2600 to 1900 BC: In the Old Bronze Age, towns of considerable size were built in Anatolia by people we call the Hatti, or "Proto-Hittites."

-1900 to 1600 BC: Middle Bronze Age, the Hittites themselves invade Anatolia, taking over from the indigenous peoples.
+1900 to 1600 BC: In the Middle Bronze Age, the Hittites themselves invaded Anatolia, taking over from the indigenous peoples.

-1600 to 1500 BC: Early Hittite Kingdom, the Hittites founded Hattusha (ha-TOO-shah, modern Boğazkale) and make it their capital.
+1600 to 1500 BC: Early Hittite Kingdom, the Hittites founded Hattusha (modern Boğazkale) and made it their capital.

-1500 to 1300 BC: Hittite Empire, the Hittites expand, conquering Babyon and taking Syria from the pharaohs of Egypt, but between 1300 and 1200 BC a massive invasion of "Sea Peoples" from the Aegean weakens their rule.
+1500 to 1300 BC: Hittite Empire: The Hittites expanded, conquering Babylon and taking Syria from the pharaohs of Egypt.
+However, between 1300 and 1200 BC, a massive invasion of "Sea Peoples" from the Aegean weakened their rule.

-Most of the artifacts recovered from Hattusha are now in the excellent Museum of Anatolian Civilizations in Ankara though there is also a small museum in Boğazkalenext to the Hattusha ruins.
+If you are particularly interested in the Hittite artifacts, most of the artifacts recovered from Hattusha (the capital of the Hittites) are now in the excellent Museum of Anatolian Civilizations in Ankara, though there is also a small museum in Boğazkale next to the Hattusha ruins.

-The prime places to explore Hittite history and culture are:
+Let's take a look at the prime places to explore Hittite history and culture in Turkey:

 Ankara